UW-FLOM/flom-react/docs/client.md

 Unfortunately, in the current architecture, this function is duplicated on the server and client and should not be changed in either place.

 ### Other files at the root
-* **`App.css`** is a small css file that adds 100% width and height to the app.
-Global styles should be avoided and it is best not to add anything to this file.
 * **`App.test.js`** shows an example of how to start setting up tests for this app's components.
 In the first version, no tests have been added.
 * **`index.css`** has a little more global css.
 It should not be added to.